PennyLaneAI/pennylane-cirq/doc/devices/qsim.rst

         qml.CNOT(wires=[0, 1])
         return qml.expval(qml.PauliZ(wires=1))

-You can then execute the circuit like any other function to get the quantum mechanical expectation value.
+You can then execute the circuit like any other function to get the quantum mechanical expectation value:

 .. code-block:: python